The Palace Hotel, San Francisco

 What to do near the Palace Hotel:

 The Palace Hotel is centrally located in the heart of downtown San Francisco, close to the Financial District and Moscone Center.
 Within walking distance are the cable cars, EmbarcaderoFerry Building Marketplace, Chinatown, Union Square, SFMOMA, and AT&T Park.
+There are plenty of things to do in San Francisco that are easily accessible from this location.

 Where can I park at the Palace Hotel?